Skip to main content

 Placements

 There are no formal placement or study abroad opportunities associated with this programme.
-However, such opportunities could be facilitated, particularly as part of the dissertation research.
+However, such opportunities are frequently facilitated, particularly as part of the dissertation research.

 Next steps